MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 Georeferencing is used to specify the exterior profile, location, and rotation of the facility.

 You begin by selecting the DWG layer that represents the building footprint.
 The name of this layer can vary across different files because it's a user-defined value.
 You then position the map by searching for a location/address or latitude/longitude.
-Once you see where your position should be, pan the map and rotate the building so that it's positioned where you want it.
+Once you see where your position should be, pan the map and rotate the building to the desired position.

 ![Screenshot of the Create Configuration dialog box showing the Georeference.](../images/places/maps-creator-guide-002.png)

 #### Units

-Map one or more DWG layer(s) to the Unit feature class.
+Map one or more DWG layers to the Unit feature class.
 An instance of a Unit feature class object is produced for each entity in the DWG layer.
 Optionally, you can map a DWG layer that contains text values to be used for Unit names.
 Unit categories can also be defined by providing a CSV that maps a DWG text value to a category value.

 ![Screenshot of the Create Configuration dialog box showing Units.](../images/places/maps-creator-guide-003.png)